feinberger/SpringSerpent/README.md

 ```sh
 $ make PLATFORM=RPI
 ```
 5. Navigate to local folder and run application.
-This starts both servers and the on-board GUI.
+This starts the main controller and interface, but won't load until motor controller is online.
 ```sh
 $ python3 main.py
 ```